 3. Be Organized to Avoid Future Repercussions

-Always have the proper documents completed, including a written notice of termination (or similar documents) and details on severance (if applicable).
-Geneviève Desmarais, the Assistant Vice-President of Legal Affairs for The Business Development Bank of Canada suggests that when an employee disputes their termination, it’s due to the lack of back-up documentation to support it.
+Always have the proper documents completed, including written notice of termination (or similar documents) and details on severance (if applicable).
+Geneviève Desmarais, the Assistant Vice-President of Legal Affairs for The Business Development Bank of Canada, suggests that when an employee disputes their termination, it’s due to the lack of back-up documentation to support it.
 It then “becomes a question of ‘he said, she said’ and the burden lies on the employer to demonstrate the termination was made for a just and sufficient cause, and was properly conducted.”